Principal Private Secretary to the Prime Minister of the United Kingdom

-The Principal Private Secretary to the Prime Minister of the United Kingdom is a senior official in the United Kingdom Civil Service who acts as principal private secretary to the prime minister of the United Kingdom.
-The holder of this office is traditionally the head of the Prime Minister's Office in 10 Downing Street.
+The Principal Private Secretary to the Prime Minister of the United Kingdom is a senior official in the civil service of the United Kingdom.
+As a principal private secretary, they are traditionally responsible for running the prime minister's private office in 10 Downing Street.
 In the Civil Service, the role is currently graded as director general.

-The current principal private secretary is Elizabeth Perelman, who assumed the position following the appointment of Rishi Sunak as Prime Minister on 25 October 2022.
+The current principal private secretary is Dan York-Smith.